 Viv has a background in upland dairy and sheep farming.
 Besides doing work for the Foundation, she is the Adminsitrator of the Federation of Cumbria Commoners and is secretary of the Crossfell Commoners' Association.
 Viv also has a smallholdig and keeps a small flock of sheep.

 Chris Short is based at the Countryside and Community Research Institute (CCRI) in the University of Gloucestershire where he is Reader in Environmental Governance.
 Chris joined the CCRI in 1995 and has maintained his research interests in the relationship between different land uses, namely agriculture, forestry, nature conservation, amenity and climate change and their constituent communities in the UK and across Europe.
-He has particular interests in the development and implementation of rural development and agri-environment policy, as well as the nature of partnerships and knowledge exchange that these require.
+He has particular interests in the development and implementation of rural development and agri-environment policy, as well as the nature of partnerships and exchange of knowledge that these require.
 Chris has been undertaking research on common land since the 1990s and he has considerable expertise in issues relating to landscape scale initiatives, shared resources and collective action across Europe.